All these years I’ve been trimming 8 1/2 x 11 paper down to a square, then folding it and rounding off the edges to make snowflakes.

 Carefully unfold to reveal your coffee filter snowflake design!

-Paint with watercolor paint if desired to add some color to your new snowflakes.
+If desired, paint with watercolor paint to add some color to your new snowflakes.

 We’ve been cutting many, many snowflakes over the past two days.

-And since coffee filters take watercolors so well, we’ve been painting some as well which is as much fun (or more!) as cutting them.
+And since coffee filters take watercolors so well, we’ve been painting some as well.
+This is as much fun (or more!) as cutting them.

 A few dabs from the glue stick to hang our new painted coffee filter snowflakes in the window and we have a winter wonderland inside and out!